GillsToro/Somney/README.md

 # Somney

 Will be working on Somney for a while and adding a bunch of stuff like story features, very low demanding program, just run it in the backround or whatever.
 This is only a test build so dont expect much except for a few tweaks and stuff like that.
-Also, the program files got wiped so I have to start it again but it takes like 10 minutes.
+(Somney is made with C#) Also, the program files got wiped so I have to start it again but it takes like 10 minutes.

 Current Version : 1.0.0 (Update 0)